Eagle skull

 Saddleback

-LESSER SHORT-TAILED BAT
+SHORT-TAILED BAT

-The very odd short-tailed bat Mystacina tuberculata is a truly unique animal.
-The only remaining species of the Mystacinidae family was once abundant in the former near continuous tract of old growth forest of the central North Island, and other locations throughout New Zealand, but is now reduced to 50,000 bats scattered in 13 known populations.
+It was abundant in the former near continuous tract of old growth forest of the central North Island, and other locations throughout New Zealand, but is now reduced to a population of 50,000 scattered in 13 principal known locations.

 View larger image

 An isolated colony of 300 short-tailed bats was discovered in the late 1990s in the Waiohine Valley of Tararua Forest Park.
 Waiohine bats are genetically distinct, thought to be related to the Central and South Island subspecies.
-They once populated beech forests when the North and South Islands were connected, and became isolated during a period of glaciation and volcanic activity 90,000 years ago.

 Twenty Waiohine pups born from captured pregnant mothers have been released on Kapiti Island in an attempt to overcome the homing instinct in bats, to establish a second safe population in a predator-free habitat.

-"Short-tailed bats are the world's most terrestrial bats and represent the bat family's attempt to produce a mouse"
+"Short-tailed bats are the world's most terrestrial bats and represent the bat family's attempt to produce a mouse" [Diamond, 1990]

 The short-tailed bat is robust and stocky, but weighs only 11 to 15 grams.
 Its appearance is quite unusual with its unproportionally large ears, from which a narrow and pointed tragus protrudes.